The Good Earth (The Feelies album)

-The Good Earth is the second album by American alternative rock band The Feelies.
+The Good Earth is the second album by the American band the Feelies.
 It was released in 1986 on Coyote Records, six years following their debut album Crazy Rhythms.
 The original LP was contained in a sleeve designed by Glenn Mercer, featuring a front cover photo of the band by bassist Brenda Sauter and a back cover photo by John Baumgartner with coloring by Sauter.